01 of 08

 Not all plants thrive in the heat of the summer, either.
 You may also want to consider a few cool-season vegetables like salad greens and Brussel sprouts.Continue to 3 of 8 below.

 Gardening is a commitment and you need to be ready to care for your plants in order to get a great harvest.
 Some plants require very little attention while others are a little needy.

-It is easy to become complacent mid-summer once the plants get a good growth on them, but you still need to give them attention.
-Quite often it's the small steps that lead to a long harvest season: picking fruits once they're ripe, watering regularly, keeping an eye on garden pests, and pulling those pesky weeds.
-These are common chores every gardener must do.
+It is easy to become complacent mid-summer once the plants get good growth on them, but you still need to give them attention.
+Quite often it's the small steps that lead to a long harvest season.
+Picking fruits once they're ripe, watering regularly, keeping an eye on garden pests, and pulling those pesky weeds are common chores every gardener must do.

 04 of 08

 Many gardeners are put off by the phrase "organic gardening" because they think it means they'll have to settle for worm-filled vegetables and fruits.
 Even worse, there's the thought that you have to do a lot more work for less reward.

 While it may be true that organic gardening takes a little more work up front, for the most part, it's just common sense.
 Once you get your garden in harmony with nature, there's less work and worry all around.